MystenLabs/sui/doc/src/learn/index.md

 *Sui: pronounced "sweet" without the "T" - with Transactions (loads of them), things are SWEET indeed. :-)*

 Welcome to the documentation for the Sui platform.
 Since Sui is built upon the core [Move](https://github.com/MystenLabs/awesome-move) programming language, you should familiarize yourself with it and use this content to apply the differences.
-For a summary of these differences, see [Sui compared to other blockchains](../learn/sui-compared.md).
+For a summary of these differences, see [How Sui Move differs from core Move](../learn/sui-move-diffs.md).

 For a deep dive into Sui technology, see the [Sui Smart Contracts Platform](https://github.com/MystenLabs/sui/blob/main/doc/paper/sui.pdf) white paper.
 Find answers to common questions about our [roadmap](https://github.com/MystenLabs/sui/blob/main/ROADMAP.md) and more in our [FAQ](../contribute/faq.md).